 If a firm faces operations and supply chain disruptions, it is bound to cause an impact on financial reporting for the short to long term.
 Many companies, while considering Covid-19 impact, have disclosed revised guidelines for their upcoming quarters.

 The finance, IT sector, real estate sector has been anticipated to take on a large part of disruption because of the coronavirus pandemic in the country.
 The overall impact of coronavirus on the Indian economy is expected to reach around INR 8.8 trillion.
 Despite GDP cut forecasts, it has been seen that many organizations have put up great numbers, which kept the economy from falling.

 Several governments across the world had declared various government stimuli and relaxation, subsidies for small-scale, start-ups, and even established industries.
 Keeping the impact of Covid-19 in mind, many industries have even changed their tax structure.

 Operations concerning tax compliance are highly challenging for businesses.
 Businesses have to calculate their cash flows, short-term losses, long-term losses, and their impacts on their forecasts.
 Also, the supply-chain configurations deeply impact tax implications in the short-to-medium term.

 However, due to the coronavirus pandemic, there also have been new opportunities in the IT industry, such as the growing need for the 5th generation (5G) technology.
 This technology will help in increasing the connections that support the primed remote interactions.
 Many organizations have put it as their top priority in these crises.
-Also, telehealth has emerged as the new and developing industries in the crises.
+Also, telehealth has emerged as a new and developing industry in the crisis.
 You don't really need the physician to be present now, and you can get medical advice from doctors virtually.
 A lot of apps have recently developed to take part in this opportunity.